- Pigmented patches of skin

 Often, birthmarks do not require much maintenance since they are part of your natural skin.
 Some patients wish to conceal their birthmarks which can be done using makeup or wearing clothing that covers it up.

 Although birthmarks are generally harmless, they can cause concern for some patients.
 If you want to discuss your treatment options or screen them for cancerous activity, Dr. Ness can help.
-To schedule a consultation at our Fargo office, contact us by calling or filling out our online form.
+To schedule a consultation at our Fargo office, contact us or book online today.